QuantEcon/lecture-jax/lectures/newtons_method.md

 ### A High-Dimensional Version

-Let's now shift to a linear algebra formulation, which alllows us to handle arbitrarily many goods.
+Let's now shift to a linear algebra formulation, which allows us to handle arbitrarily many goods.

 The supply function remains unchanged,